fbpx

 By enrolling in the hybrid paramedic program, students MAY engage in clinical rotations in a hospital and ambulance service geographically convenient to them (this may be the service for which the student currently works, or any other service willing to sign a collaborative agreement with Crowder College’s EMS Education Program.)
 STUDENTS DO NOT NEED TO RESIDE IN MISSOURI during their clinical rotations, although a brief, on-ground visit for intensive skills training is necessary (usually two weeks).Currently, California, Florida, Idaho, Iowa, Michigan, Mississippi, New Mexico, New York, Tennessee, Virginia, West Virginia, and Wisconsin do not allow out-of-state paramedic students to engage in clinical rotations within their state.
 If you live in one of these states, please contact Crowder EMS before applying to the program.

-At the completion of the clinical hours, Paramedic Candidates will be eligible to sit for the National Registry Paramedic (NRP).
+At the completion of the clinical hours, Paramedic Candidates will be eligible to sit for the National Registry Paramedic exam (NRP).